Balancing our ego and our soul’s needs is one of the primary goals of spiritual development. You can learn how to do it.

 Assess Your Paradigm

 First, we need to assess the balance of our current state.
 Ask yourself the following questions.
-This will show you to what extent one dominates the other.
-Then, we will know what we should do to regain a healthy balance.
+It will show you to what extent one dominates the other, and then we will know what we should do to regain a healthy balance.

-- Do answers to problems simply come to you out of the blue?
+- Do answers to problems come to you out of the blue?

 - Do you have these leaps of intuitive ideas or solutions?